astropy/astropy/docs/units/equivalencies.rst

   UnitsException: 'nm' and 'Hz' are not convertible

-However, when passing the result of `sp` as the third argument to the `to`, function, wavelength, frequency and energy can be converted.
+However, when passing the result of `sp` as the third argument to the `to` method, wavelength, frequency and energy can be converted.

   >>> u.nm.to(u.Hz, [1000, 2000], u.sp())
   array([  2.99792458e+14,   1.49896229e+14])